MichaelRoyceCarroll/montestrike/README.md

 - CUDA SDK team
 - This project uses [`yfinance`](https://github.com/ranaroussi/yfinance).
 Thanks to the yfinance team!
 - This project was architected and initially implemented with assistance from [Claude](https://claude.ai) (Anthropic) Sonnet4.
+- _How to Make Money in Stocks: A Winning System in Good Times and Bad, Fourth Edition_ by William J. O'Neil
+- _Options as a Strategic Investment_ by Lawrence G. McMillan

 ---